VisionQue108/STM32-F401RE/Ultrasonic-HC-SR04/Readme.txt

-Script for HC-SR04 Ultrasonic Sensor
+Script for HC-SR04 Ultrasonic Sensor.
+Note:This one uses HAL Library provided with STM32CubeMX Software.